Limits

 0.01800-0.01-800

-Notice that as x approaches 0 from the right, the value of f(x) becomes larger and larger without bounds.
-This means that as x tends to reach 0 from the right, f(x) tends to reach an extremely large positive value or the so-called “positive infinity” (Note: “positive infinity” is not a number or a quantitative value; it is just a term we use to state that a positive value is extremely large).
+Notice that as x approaches 0 from the right, the f(x) value becomes larger without bounds.
+This means that as x tends to reach 0 from the right, f(x) tends to get a huge positive value or the so-called “positive infinity” (Note: “positive infinity” is not a number or a quantitative value; it is just a term we use to state that a positive value is huge).

 In symbols,